pubsubdb/pubsubdb/docs/faq.md

 It is important to note that PubSubDB is complementary to Kafka.
 It requires less change to implement, using existing legacy hardware and infrastructure (it’s just an NPM package).
 PubSubDB can serve as the glue between legacy systems and Kafka as its event-driven approach is complementary to both systems.

 ## Does Redis Support Kafka-like features (single producer, etc)?
-Yes, Redis streams are very advanced and provide much of what Kafka does out of the box.
+Yes, Redis streams provide much of what Kafka does out of the box.
 There are slight differences, but the core principle of sequence and order serve to organize events into topics, so they can be processed by consumer groups.
 Blocking, one-time-delivery and similar concepts are supported.

 ## What is the purpose of pubSubDB.pub?
 Call `pub` to kick off a workflow.
 It’s a one-way fire-and-forget call.
 The job id is returned but otherwise there is nothing to track.